 Our brow obsession isn't going anywhere.
 Eyebrows might have become big beauty news thanks to Cara Delevingne, but since then, we've developed an appreciation for all kinds of brows and their transformative power.
-From the Victoria Beckham straight brow to the Kendall Jenner boyish brow, or even the groomed-but-full beauties Rosie Huntington-Whiteley's rocking, there's a whole spectrum of brow beauty out there.
+From the Victoria Beckham straight brow to the Kendall Jenner boyish brow or even the groomed beauties Rosie Huntington-Whiteley's rocking, there's a whole spectrum of brow beauty out there.

 Keep scrolling to read their ultimate brow tips.